marcelwestrahome/home-assistant-niu-component/README.md

 ## Known bugs

-At this moment the NIU sport plus has a bug, at least this type scooter stops after a certain time updating.
+~~At this moment the NIU sport plus has a bug, at least this type scooter stops after a certain time updating.
 When this happen, component will show the last updated values.
 With a restart of your your HA, you need to turn on your scooter for a short time to see all sensor values.
-Niu promises to solve this issue with a new firmware.
+Niu promises to solve this issue with a new firmware.~~

+The known bug that's causing the updates to stop is fixed by Niu in the scooters firmware v3 (`TRA01E18`).
+This update has to be manually installed at an authorized dealer (so no automagical OTA install). @rmettes reported this firmware as stable.

 ## Roadmap